toreric/mish1/README.md

 # Mish

-One-page gallery app (not to be mixed up with the Mish Mash gallery in Nottingham) run in a standard web browser, locally installed or on a web server (example: <http://mish.hopto.org/>, Swedish)
+One-page gallery app (not to be mixed up with the Mish Mash gallery in Nottingham) run in a standard web browser, locally installed or on a web server (example: <https://mish.hopto.org/>, _Swedish_).

+See also the Wiki page [Goals and so far realized features](https://github.com/toreric/mish/wiki/Mish-photo-gallery-web-app) .

 The main project is the 'mish-project' containing the application core.
 It may be run primitively only with the Ember development server but is wrapped within the 'mish' project and locally run by an Express Node JS server.
 Currently it is run on the web by an Apache server.